patkarlab/Transcriptome-/README.md

 ```
 ./get_bam {fastq_location}
 ```
-The output files will be created inside a new folder which will be inside the fastq location folder.
+The output files will be created inside a new directory which will be inside the fastq location directory.